ziadasem/Customize-Linux-Image/CH02 all about toolchains/Toolchain/README.md

 -rwxrwxr-x  1 ziad ziad  12K Jun 13 03:09 notlinkingprogram
 -rwxrwxr-x  1 ziad ziad 2.8M Jun 13 03:11 statlinkingprogram
 ```
-see the difference of the static linked program and the non linked program `2.8M` and `12K`. since we didn't provide for which library the program will linked against it will be linked against C library by default.
+see the difference between the statically linked program and the nonlinked program `2.8M` and `12K`. since we didn't provide for which library the program will linked against it will be linked against the C library by default.
 #### Create a static library
-creating a static library is same as creating an archieve of object files.
-The output of the library shouldn't be linked (i.e. the code should pass to assembler and stop there in other words use `-c` option in `gcc`).
+creating a static library is the same as creating an archive of object files.
+The output of the library shouldn't be linked (i.e. the code should pass to the assembler and stop there in other words use `-c` option in `gcc`).

 ```c
 //program1.c